gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 name."

 I left all of that out when I told my mother what I'd done.
-She didn't cry---she wasn't the crying kind.
+She didn't cry—she wasn't the crying kind.
 But the look on her face…  I'm the youngest, born years after my brother and my sisters.
 "Late for Luck," they say, but I had disappointed her so many times.
 Slipping out my window at night to watch Ishad teach city guardsmen how to fight dirty, when my sister had been